Democratic Republic of the Congo emergency

 What’s happening in the DRC?

-UNHCR is providing shelter materials and cash grants to displaced families, as well as strengthening the protection of the most vulnerable, but additional support is desperately needed.
+UNHCR is providing shelter, healthcare and protection to displaced families, as well as strengthening the protection of the most vulnerable, but additional support is desperately needed.

 What’s happening in the eastern DRC?